Yandex Cloud

 9. Click Create VM.

-10. Wait until the VM status switches to Running and save the VM’s public IP address required for SSH connection.
+10. Wait for the VM status to change to Running and save its public IP address; you will need it for SSH connection.

 Configure the VMConfigure the VM